 What is a CMS platform?

 CMS is an acronym of the Content Management system.
-Some might think it is just like a website builders but it is not.
+Some might think it is just like website builders but it is not.
 CMS provides a platform to make changes to your content.
 It can be either done through backend or even through the frontend.
-Hence, the content management platform helps to create, index and update the content accordingly.
+Hence, the content management platform helps to create, index, and update the content accordingly.

 Being picky in terms of choosing the CMS which helps to maintain things at an ease is really necessary.
 Every CMS performs in two ways i.e Frontend and Backend.
 A frontend is the one which helps in managing the content which can be seen by your visitors.
 However, Backend is the processing of the data behind the scenes which is handled by your content management system.